African buffalo: Ecology

 The African buffalo is one of the most successful grazers in Africa.
 It lives in savannas, swamps and floodplains, as well as mopane grasslands, and the forests of the major mountains of Africa.
 This buffalo prefers a habitat with dense cover, such as reeds and thickets, but can also be found in open woodland.
 While not particularly demanding in regard to habitat, they require water daily, and so they depend on perennial sources of water.
 Like the plains zebra, the buffalo can live on tall, coarse grasses.
 Herds of buffalo mow down grasses and make way for more selective grazers.
 When feeding, the buffalo makes use of its tongue and wide incisor row to eat grass more quickly than most other African herbivores.
 Buffaloes do not stay on trampled or depleted areas for long.

 Other than humans, African buffaloes have few predators and are capable of defending themselves against (and killing) lions.
-Lions do kill and eat buffaloes regularly, and in some regions, the buffaloes are the lions' primary prey.
+Lions kill and eat buffaloes regularly, and in some regions, the buffaloes are the lions' primary prey.
 It often takes several lions to bring down a single adult buffalo, and the entire pride may join in the hunt.
 However, several incidents have been reported in which lone adult male lions have successfully brought down adult buffaloes.
+On very rare occasions, buffaloes and white rhinos will fight over territory; due to the rhino's strength and size advantage, the rhino typically wins and the buffalo can die from injuries sustained during the encounter.
+Rhinos live solitary lives, whereas buffalo (excluding solitary adult bulls) primarily live social lives and thus they do not usually recognize each other as threats.

+Hippopotamuses and buffalo also do not normally interact, but if the buffalo provokes the hippo or makes it feel threatened, a fight can break out, but this is also rare.
+Adolescent bull African elephants may harass or kill Cape buffalo, either out of territorial aggression or while in musth; when they do this, the calves are most likely to be killed by the elephant attack as they are defenseless when facing an elephant alone, whereas adults will try to fight back and may survive (or succumb to injuries afterward).
 The average-sized Nile crocodile typically attacks only old solitary animals and young calves, though they can kill healthy adults.
 Exceptionally large, old male crocodiles may become semi-habitual predators of buffaloes.
 The cheetah, leopard, African wild dog and spotted hyena are normally a threat only to newborn calves, though larger clans of hyenas have been recorded killing cows (mainly pregnant ones) and, on rare occasions, full-grown bulls.
 Large packs of wild dogs have been observed to hunt calves and sick adults.